Saturday, 25 November 2017

 Like a lot of other Nikkor AI lenses (excluding the 20mm f/3.5 AI), the 200mm doesn't handle back lit scenarios well resulting in veiling flare.
 Colour rendition is pleasing and saturated and out of focus areas are not distracting although I'm not sure it's good - certainly the more modern and faster 85m f/1.4D does a better job at their respective maximum apertures but even at f/4 I think even the 105mm f/2.5 AI-S has a little nicer OoF areas.

-200mm f/4 AI 1/320th @ f/4
+1/320th @ f/4

-The real kicker for some might be the relatively slow f/4 aperture and resulting shutter speed.
+As a long lens on a budget, this is pretty good - the prices aren't very high and the build and image quality are good but the real kicker for some might be the relatively slow f/4 aperture and resulting shutter speed.
 Depending on the use case (outdoor vs indoor recitals etc) this may be bothersome without legs or flash but for the price and optical features it's still a lesser known bargain in the Nikkor back catalogue.

 Post a Comment